Marry Me Chicken Soup

 A bowl of creamy pasta with spinach, shredded chicken, and sun-dried tomatoes sits on a gray platter, reminiscent of a cozy \"marry me\" chicken soup.
 A grater with cheese is nearby.
 White flowers and a folded napkin embellish the setting, crafting an inviting dining atmosphere.

-Perfect for a special occasion or a quick and delicious and hardy soup recipe for a weeknight meal on a chilly day.
+Perfect for a special occasion or a quick, delicious, and hearty soup recipe for a weeknight meal on a chilly day.

 Recipe Overview